internetgdl/functionsdockerazure/README.md

 # Azure Functions with Docker support in Linux, using a storage queue as trigger

-Azure features are powerful serverless resources, we can create and debug locally, upload to cloud, monitor usage, exceptions and pay only for usage
+Azure functions are powerful serverless resources, we can create and debug locally, upload to cloud, monitor usage, exceptions and pay only for usage

  ![](https://github.com/internetgdl/functionsdockerazure/blob/master/images/logo.png?raw=true)